vwxyzjn/cleanrl/docs/rl-algorithms/ddpg.md

 ## Overview

 DDPG is a popular DRL algorithm for continuous control.
-It runs reasonably fast by leveraging vector (parallel) environments and naturally works well with different action spaces, therefore supporting a variety of games.
-It also has good sample efficiency compared to algorithms such as DQN.
+It extends DQN to work with the continuous action space by introducing a deterministirc actor that directly outputs continuous actions.
+DDPG also combines techniques from DQN such as thhe replay buffer and target network.

 Original paper: